summitllc/git_school/readme.md

 this, you are going to use the `git clone` command, which is something you may have done above to test that your SSH key is working. `git clone` will create a new local respository (in the directory where you execute the command) associated with a remote repository.

-If you haven't already done so, clone this repository with the following command in your `Git Bash` terminal:
+- [ ] If you haven't already done so, clone this repository with the following commands in your `Git Bash` terminal:

 ```
 cd ~/Documents